jamesvillarrubia/nodebestpractices/sections/projectstructre/choose-framework.md

 Cons: Covers a small subset of a typical application needs - leaves a handful of app concerns uncovered; Not as popular as express and Nest.js

+**FeathersJS**

+Pros: Between Nest.js and Express in terms of batteries-included.
+Can run on top of Koa or Express.
+Almost all functionalities are optional, but comes with common capabilities like authentication, object validation, error-handling, etc..
+Provides a unified, common abstraction layer over all DBs, so it is very useful if your application must talk to multiple DB engines or if you plan to transition from one DB to another in the future.
+Has a CLI generator and rich plugin community.

+Cons: Can be more powerful, but more complex than Koa or Express by itself.
+Has some conventions around "hooks" and "resolvers" that, though they simply interact with a Koa/Express Request object, can still be confusing at first.
+Does not have the bells and whistles of Nest.js.

 ### A brief choosing guide

 **Prefer express.js when** - having an experienced architect onboard _and_ in a need to control the fine-grained pieces of the puzzle.
 In this circumstances, Koa is also a solid option with a more modern API than express but a much smaller eco-system